-From the main town of Hyderabad, Chilkur is 42 km away, and it takes nearly an hour and a half to reach the temple.
-Chilkur is 83 km away from Bangalore and can be reached by taking the Bangalore- Hyderabad highway.
+Road: APSRTC runs buses from the major cities connecting Mehdipatnam, which is the nearest bus stand.
+The bus service is frequent, with a bus coming in every 15 minutes.
+There are connecting buses from here to Chilkur.
+From the main town of Hyderabad, Chilkur is 42 kms away, it takes nearly an hour and a half to reach the temple.
+Chilkur is 83kms away from Bangalore and can be reached by taking the Bangalore- Hyderabad highway.